geon/typescript-tea-saga/readme.md

 This library makes it possible to write the update parts of [typescript-tea](https://github.com/typescript-tea/core) as imperative code.
 That makes it easier to do things that requires multiple steps like loading data that depends on other loaded data, or defining the flow of a user interaction through dialogs and wizards.

-The library works as an adapter for generators work with typescript-tea.
-Each time typescript-tea calls its `update`-function, the generator is ran until it "takes" the next action.
+The library uses generators, so that execution can be paused and resumed.
+Each time typescript-tea calls its `update`-function, the generator is run until it "takes" the next action.
 Any yielded commands or updates to the state are collected and returned to typescript-tea.

 You create the saga with `createSagaInitAndUpdate`.
 It returns your normal `init`and `update` functions to use with typescript-tea.
 To the `createSagaInitAndUpdate` function, you pass in 2 props: `init` and `createSaga`.